Data centre industry in India: Kolkata

 Kolkata is the only data centre hub in the East India and second biggest in Indian subcontinent region with a total capacity of 67 MW and 1.2 million sq ft with a significant market share.
 Major players are NTT(40MW), Sify and STT.
 STT has a data centre of 34 MW.

 Multiple data centre projects are under construction.
 As of 2021, Kolkata comes second in terms of land earmarked for data centres, with 195 acres in its foray.
 Reliance Jio has acquired a 40-acre plot for a data centre.
 The Adani Enterprise has taken a 51.8 acre plot in the Silicon Valley Hub, New Town to build a hyperscale data centre with ₹10,000 crore investment.

 Also Bharti Airtel Nxtra Data, has acquired plot to build a hyper-scale data centre of 25 MW (150,000 sq ft) in Kolkata with an investment of ₹600 crore, which is under construction as of 2022.

 Hiranandani Group is also planning six data centres at Hind Motor, Uttarpara, West Bengal.
 The group acquired a 100-acre plot at Uttarpara, Hooghly, to set up six data centres (total 250 MW) with an investment of 8,500 crore.

+State and union territory policies

+Several Indian states have notified dedicated data centre policies to attract investment through capital subsidies, power and land concessions, and stamp duty exemptions.